 XMI Schemas must be equivalent to those generated by the XMI Schema production rules specified in this document.
-Equivalence means that XMI documents that are valid under the XMI Schema production rules would be valid in a conforming XMI Schema and that those XMI documents that are not valid under the XMI Schema production rules are not valid in a conforming XMI Schema.
+Equivalence means that XMI documents that are valid under a schema produced by the XMI Schema production rules would be valid in a conforming XMI Schema and that those XMI documents that are not valid under a schema produced by the XMI Schema production rules are not valid in a conforming XMI Schema.